Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Convex Hulls

-We now discuss the running time of the algorithm.
-We will concentrate on the case where $O$ is in the convex hull---the other case is similar.
+{\bf Running time.} We will concentrate on the case where $O$ is in the convex hull---the other case is similar.
 Recall that $n$ is the number of cells in the complex and $m$ is the number of points in $P$.
 At the beginning of the algorithm we test if $O$ is in the convex hull, and find the set $B$ of edges of the complex that contain points of the convex hull other than $O$.
 This takes $O((n+m)^2)$ time as discussed in the previous section.
-The set $B'$ has size $O(m+n)$ because it includes an edge of the complex through every point of $P$.
+The set $B$ has size $O(m+n)$ because it includes an edge of the complex through every point of $P$.
 The linear program has $O(n+m)$ variables.
-The number of inequalities is $O((n+m)^3)$ since we consider each pair of elements, $e, f$ from $B'$, and add an inequality for each edge of the complex crossed by the shortest path from $e$ to $f$.
-We can construct the linear program in polynomial time assuming a real RAM model of computation that allows us to do computations on the input angles (including computing the sine of angles).
+The number of inequalities is $O((n+m)^3)$ since we consider each pair of elements, $e, f$ from $B$, and add an inequality for each edge of the complex crossed by the shortest path from $e$ to $f$.
+We can construct the linear program in polynomial time assuming a real RAM model of computation. \note{We need more than arithmetic operations in our real RAM, but what we need depends on exactly how the input is given.
+The algorithm, as written above, assumes that the input triangles are given in terms of angles.
+In that case, our real RAM must be able to compute sines of those angles.
+An alternative is that the input is given to us with each triangle expressed in a local coordinate system.
+In that case, the sines can be computed from the local coordinates so long as our real RAM includes the square root operation. }